 No. In some buildings such as retail space or garden style office space your USF typically equals your RSF because these types of properties have no common areas and tenants have their own restrooms and entrances.
 When quoted a square footage it's important that you confirm whether they are quoting USF or RSF.

 There is no standard for how many square feet of common area buildings have.
-When asked how many sf an office space is most building owners and listing agents will respond with the RSF, however it’s important that you confirm whether it’s USF or RSF.
-As you compare buildings it’s important that you know how many square feet that you need to physically occupy AND ask each landlord what their common area factor is…………meaning HOW MANY SF WILL YOU OCCUPY VS HOW MANY SF YOU PAY RENT ON.
+When asked how many sf an office space is most building owners and listing agents will respond with the RSF, however it's important that you confirm whether it's USF or RSF.
+As you compare buildings it's important that you know how many square feet that you need to physically occupy AND ask each landlord what their common area factor is…………meaning HOW MANY SF WILL YOU OCCUPY VS HOW MANY SF YOU PAY RENT ON.
+If you are looking for Austin office space for lease and would like more information about this topic feel free to call Austin Tenant Advisors.